puchka/algomada-webinar-graph-algos/graph-algorithms.md

 # Graph traversal algorithms

+## BFS (Breadth-First Search)

+A graph traversal algorithm in which one explore every possible node in the current depth level before going to the next.
+Usually used to find shortest path distance from the start to a given vertex and the associated predecessor subgraph.

 ## DFS (Depth-First Search)

 A graph traversal algorithm in which one start with a root node (arbitrarily chosen) then explore as far as possible along each branch before backtracking.

-## BFS (Breadth-First Search)

-A graph traversal algorithm in which one explore every possible node in the current depth level before going to the next.
+Usually used as a subroutine in another algorithm.

 # BFS (Breadth-First Search)